3D CT Scanning Services

 Helix CT

-in helical CT, in addition to rotation in the plane, the specimen also moves in the longitudinal direction along the axis of rotation.
+In helical CT, in addition to rotation in the plane, the specimen also moves in the longitudinal direction along the axis of rotation.
 Which means a helical motion when viewed from the object.
 Helix CT is an extension of fan beam CT.

 Advantages: